Is a generation of kids growing up addicted to the newest drug on the block?

 The trend also extends to education, with private schools offering low-tech curricula and charging tens of thousands of dollars for the privilege.
 One such institution is the Waldorf School, which says that technology stifles creativity and where kids use chalkboard instead of iPads; at the branch in Los Altos, CA, nearly 75% of students are the children of tech workers.

 According to non-profit group Common Sense Media, 50% of teens reported that they feel addicted to their mobile devices.
 Whether science will bear this out and find that technology can hold a genuinely drug-like influence over the mental and physical development of the brain is a matter for the future.
-But with kids’ average screen time rising from three hours per day in 2000, to around five hours per day in 2015, children are only becoming more dependent.We value your comments!
-Please weigh in on our comment section below.
+But with kids’ average screen time rising from three hours per day in 2000, to around five hours per day in 2015, children are only becoming more dependent.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com